mdvanes/stereo-8-aaos/README.md

 ## Notes

 - Dark mode is forced by setting `userInterfaceStyle` to `dark` in `app.json` instead of `automatic`.
 Also see https://docs.expo.dev/guides/color-schemes/, updating icons/force dark mode does not work because app.json is not processed. https://stackoverflow.com/questions/53697882/change-expo-generated-application-icon.
 It's now fixed by hard coding the value of the useColorSchema hook.
+- Previously used this in package.json: "eas-build-pre-install": "echo $SETTINGS_BASE64 | base64 --decode > settings.json",

 ## TODO